Global jump filters and quasi-likelihood analysis for volatility: Global filter with moving threshold

 \subsection{Quasi likelihood function with moving quantiles}

-Though the threshold method presented in the previous section removes jumps surely, it is conservative and does not attain the rate of estimation as optimal as the case without jumps.
-On the other hand, it is possible to give more efficient estimator by aggressively taking bigger increments while it may causes {\colorg miss-detection} of certain portion of jumps.
+Though the threshold method presented in the previous section removes jumps surely, it is conservative and does not attain {\rev the optimal rate of convergence that is attained by the QLA estimators (i.e. QMLE and QBE) in the case without jumps.} On the other hand, it is possible to give more efficient estimators by aggressively taking bigger increments while it may {\tred cause} {\colorg miss-detection} of certain portion of jumps.